Stella and Sam: Synopsis

 In Manitoba, a nine-year-old girl named Stella guides her four-year-old brother, Sam, through the wild spaces beyond their back porch.
 For her, the great outdoors is more than just a place – it's a playmate.
 Sam learns that, with a little imagination, everyday items can be anything he wants it to be.
 For example, a chair can be a spaceship, a meadow where dragons roam, and a tall tree that transforms into a pirate ship.
 Their adventures gives Sam some questions.
 In turn, Stella has an endless supply of answers – as long as you're not too fussy about the facts.

-Cast
+Production and music

+The show's theme music is performed by Quebec-based singer Emilie Mover.